autosome-imtf/MPRA-MNIST/mpramnist/Agarwal/README.md

 ### Regression

+### Calculation of Regulatory Activity

-The regression task involves predicting scalar values representing regulatory activity for the corresponding cell line.
-Activity is measured as the logarithm of the ratio of transcript sequence reads (RNA) to reporter sequence reads (DNA): *log₂(RNA/DNA).*
+The regression task involves predicting scalar values representing the **regulatory activity** (enhancer/promoter strength) for each cell line.

+**Key steps from the original study:**
+1. **Replicate measurements:** Three independent biological replicates for both DNA and RNA
+2. **Barcode filtering:** Elements measured with <10 independent barcodes were excluded to reduce noise
+3. **Activity calculation:** For each replicate: *log₂(RNA reads / DNA reads)*
+4. **Normalization:** Activity values were normalized to the median within each replicate
+5. **Replicate averaging:** Normalized values were averaged across three replicates

+### Final Activity Score

+The target variable represents:
+**Mean normalized log₂(RNA/DNA)** across three biological replicates

+This provides a robust measure of regulatory element activity that accounts for:
+- Technical variability through barcode counting
+- Biological variability through replicate measurements
+- Normalization for batch effects

 ### Data Representation